-Serving within ones own church is a fundamental part of building a community of faith.
-There are lots of ways that you and your household can participate and help Church of Our Saviour continue to be the vibrant spiritual family it has become -- and you are needed!
-Below are a several volunteer opportunities to serve the needs of this particular spiritual family.
+Caring for one another is a fundamental part of building a community of faith.
+There are lots of ways that you can participate in the ministries of Church of Our Saviour, and you are needed!
+Below are some of the ministry opportunities to serve the needs of this particular spiritual family.

 Liturgical Ministry